gianlacasella/StaticsTrussSolver/README.md

 ## Getting started

->1.
-Download or clone this repository, open the solution on Visual Studio.
+1. Download or clone this repository, open the solution on Visual Studio.
 Then, just run it in any mode (debug or release).
->>Insert the path to your python interpreter in the dialog, which should have the following form:
+Insert the path to your python interpreter in the dialog, which should have the following form:
 ```
 YourDisk:\and\your\path\python.exe
 ```
->>***It is very important to not insert in the path folders which names are separated by space.***
+***It is very important to not insert in the path folders which names are separated by space.***
->>Then, you're ready to go.
+Then, you're ready to go.
+<br><br>
 2. Insert the truss nodes coordinates in the first entry box in the following format:
 ```
 [x1;y1],[x2;y2],...,[xn;yn]